s0lst1c3/eaphammer/README.md

 - Password spraying across multiple usernames against a single ESSID

 ### New (as of Version 1.14.0)(latest):
 Added support for ESSID Stripping attacks.
+Fixed many, many bugs.

 ### Captive Portal with Keylogging, Payload Delivery, and Integrated Website Cloaner (added in version 1.13.5):
 EAPHammer now has a modular captive portal with keylogging and payload delivery capabilities, as well as an integrated website cloaner for easily creating portal modules.